get-woke/woke/README.md

 A set of default rules is provided in [`pkg/rule/default.go`](https://github.com/get-woke/woke/blob/main/pkg/rule/default.go).

-Configure your custom rules config in `.woke.yaml` or `.woke.yml`, `woke` will pick up one of these files in the cwd of where you run `woke` from.
+Configure your custom rules config in `.woke.yaml` or `.woke.yml`. `woke` uses the following precedence order.
+Each item takes precedence over the item below it:

+- `current working directory`
+- `$HOME`

-This file will be picked up automatically up your customizations automatically!
+This file will be picked up automatically up your customizations without needing to supply it with the `-c` flag.

 See [example.yaml](https://github.com/get-woke/woke/blob/main/example.yaml) for an example of adding custom rules.
 You can also supply your own rules with `-c path/to/rules.yaml` if you want to handle different rulesets.